This website is newly developed, and it is updating constantly by Greek Cruise's Port Members.

 Medieval Monastery of Santa Ekaterina is located at a distance of 100 meters from the Liontaria water fountain and it was the Cretan university of the Middle Ages where many European artists were distinguished as well as philosophers, “church fathers”, poets and writers.
 Today Agia Ekaterini houses a rich and important collection of paintings from the Cretan hagiography

-The metropolitan Church of Saint Minas The church is located a few meters from Agia Ekaterini that is the protector of Heraklion and right next to it is the Small Church of Sent Minas, is the oldest with outstanding hagiographies on the walls with icons of great hagiographers.
+The metropolitan Church of Saint Minas.
+The church is located a few meters from Agia Ekaterini.
+It is the protector of Heraklion and right next to it is the Small Church of Saint Minas.
+It is the oldest church and has great icons on the walls of great hagiographers.

 Agia Triada Heraklion Kriti as an archeological place, is located 3km west of the palace of Phaistos and was inhabited the 3rd millennium BC.
 It looks like it was destroyed as most of the palaces except Knossos during the Isterominoan period and was inhabited again becoming a significant area during the Metaanactoric period.
 The big growth of this area is obvious from the ruins of the villa a very well kept number of rooms that was used as the summer palace of the kings of Phaistos.
 The agora- settlement – graveyard.
 The excavations at this area started in 1902 by Italian archeologists.